ankitects/anki/docs/development.md

 ## Cleaning

 Unlike the old Make system, a "clean build" should almost never be required unless you are debugging issues with the build system.
-But if need to get things to a fresh state, you can run `bazel clean --expunge`.
+But if you need to get things to a fresh state, you can run `bazel clean --expunge`.
 Afte doing so, make sure you remove the ts/node_modules folder, or subsequent build commands will fail with a "no such file or directory node_modules/anki" message.